 “Theoretical Peak Occupancy” means the anticipated peak number of bathers in an aquatic venue or the anticipated peak number of occupants of the decks of an aquatic facility.
 This is the lower limit of peak occupancy to be used for design purposes for determining services that support occupants.
 Theoretical peak occupancy is used to determine the number of showers.
 For aquatic venues, the theoretical peak occupancy is calculated around the type of water use or space:

 “Agitated Water” means an aquatic venue with mechanical means (aquatic features) to discharge, spray, or move the water's surface above or below the static water line of the aquatic venue so people are standing or playing vertically.
 Where there is no static water line, movement shall be considered above the deck plane.
+Recirculation though either floor or wall inlets shall not be considered agitated water.

 “Flat Water” means an aquatic venue in which the water line is static except for movement made by users usually as a horizontal use as in swimming.
 Diving spargers do not void the flat water definition.